Skip to content

 Longstanding workplace conflict – your tool kit

-Long-standing conflict in the workplace can have a profound impact on the people directly involved so let’s take a look at why it happens and how it could be addressed.
+Long-standing workplace conflict can have a profound impact on the people directly involved so let’s take a look at why it happens and how it could be addressed.

 It is easy to assume that long-standing conflict is generated by irreconcilable differences but often this simply isn’t the case.
 During any conversation, each person will take away their own perspective of what was said during the exchange and I am often amazed at how two people can walk away with such different accounts of the same conversation.